 Through our years of experience, the professionals at EzCare Medical Clinic have seen the positive effect an Emotional Support Animal Letter can have on those with emotional or mental disorders.
 As crucial parts of their therapy, these pets should be able to accompany their owners on planes and live with them in housing even when no pets are usually allowed.
 That’s where ESA letters come in.
 When patients designate their pets as emotional support animals, they can live and travel with them for no additional fees.

 Getting an ESA letter is not a complicated process if you simply follow the guidelines.
 However, there are plenty of scam sites out there that try to trick those who need ESA letters and provide invalid certificates or letters or claim to ‘register’ their pets.
-One such service is waggy.pet.
+One such service is the waggy pet.
 Here is what we found out about this scam website.

-Waggy.pet does not utilize the fraudulent term ‘ESA registration’ and has a phone number and address on their website, which makes it more difficult to discover they are a scam site.
-However, we did the extra digging needed to identify this scam so that you do not get stuck with an ESA letter that is not valid and wastes your precious time and money.
+Waggy pet does not utilize the fraudulent term ‘ESA registration’ and has a phone number and address on their website, which makes it more difficult to discover they are a scam site.
+However, we did the extra digging needed to identify this scam so that you do not get stuck with a Waggy ESA letter that is not valid and wastes your precious time and money.

-To verify a clinic as a legitimate medical service, you can visit the Medical Board website in your state( California: http://www.mbc.ca.gov/Breeze/License_Verification.aspx).
-From there, you type in the name “Waggy” and would see the license number but that is not the case and no information is found.
+To verify a clinic as a legitimate medical service, you can visit the Medical Board website in your state.
+From there, you type in the name “Waggy,” and would see the license number, but that is not the case, and no information is found.
 The only conclusion we can make is that this service is trying to make us believe they are real doctors, which we were unable to verify with the Medical Board.
 Verify the doctor or clinic before using any service!